 Safe to drive: No, you need to stop and check your oil level as this light shows when there's no oil pressure in the engine.

-Next steps: Stop as soon as you can and check the oil level, topping up as needed – your owner's manual will tell you how to do this.
-If the light still shows, keep the engine switched off and let us know your car’s broken down.
+Next steps: Stop as soon as you can and check the oil level, topping up as needed – your owner's manual will tell you how.
+If the light still shows, turn off the engine and contact us to report your breakdown.

 The problem: If the warning light is on when the oil level is right, there's a problem with the oil supply which could be caused by the oil pump or a blocked oil filter.
 Your car engine needs the right oil pressure to stay lubricated, otherwise it'll get damaged.